samroughley/samroughley.github.io/README.md

 Code for personal website, hosting information about publications and projects I have done.
-Made with significant help from ChatGPT, as have never done web development (HTML + css).
+Made with significant help from ChatGPT, as have never done web development (HTML + CSS).